List of novels by Douglas Preston: Blasphemy (2008)

+A review in Kirkus Reviews called the work "clever and terrifying".

 Impact (2010)

 Impact is a science fiction thriller novel by American writer Douglas Preston, published on January 5, 2010, by Forge Books.
 The novel is the third book in the Wyman Ford series.

 Ex-CIA agent Wyman Ford returns to Cambodia to investigate the source of radioactive gemstones and uncovers an unusual impact crater.
 A young woman on the other side of the world photographs a meteoroid's passage in the atmosphere with her telescope and deduces that it must have struck on one of the islands just offshore from Round Pond, Maine.
 A NASA scientist analyzing data from the Mars Mapping Orbiter (MMO) spots unusual spikes in gamma ray activity.
 These threads intersect with discovery of an alien device that has apparently been on Deimos, one of the two moons of Mars, for at least 100 million years.
 Something has caused it to activate and fire a strangelet at Earth, setting off the events in the novel.

 A review by NPR called the book a lot of fun and that the book was a compelling page-turner.